sd37/CarND-Advanced-Lane-Lines/writeup_template.md

 I also used the curvature of the detected lanes to sanitize it and compared it with the curvature of already detected lanes to decide whether to perform a full search or not.

-I think implementation of smoothing approach discussed in the lectures and making use of the position the vehicle for deciding to do the full search for lane can make the pipeline more robust.
+I think implementation of smoothing approach discussed in the lectures and making use of the position of the vehicle for deciding to do the full search for lane can make the pipeline more robust.
 Unfortunately, did not have time to invest in this.

 Please let me know of other possible ways as well and references.